Honkai: Characters

 Kiana Kaslana, who first appeared in FlyMe2theMoon, is the first and foremost character designed by miHoYo and the protagonist of multiple works in the Honkai series.
 Mei and Bronya, who first appeared in Zombiegal Kawaii, formed the trio protagonists with Kiana and are the core characters of the Honkai series.
 The plot of Guns Girl Z continues the story of Zombiegal Kawaii, and after the conclusion of the "Retrace" arc, the new chapters "Inheritance" and "Rebirth" begin to use a parallel world setting to tell new stories with existing characters.
 Honkai Impact 3rd continues the approach of Guns Girl Z by introducing the main characters of the previous game with new personalities and designs.
 Honkai: Star Rail also follows this tradition and features well-known characters from the Honkai series, such as Bronya, Himeko, and Welt Yang.

 While every game in the Honkai series is considered a "spiritual sequel" of its predecessor, many share similar characters within the series.
 The practice of miHoYo adopting the character designs but endowing them with entirely new personalities and character settings is often referred to as "expy" (unofficial term) (同位体, "isotope").
-In an interview with Den Fami Nico Gamer, the writing team explains that the concept of "expy" (alternative term: variant (Note: 同位体 (异时空同位体; 異時間同位体) is a term used within the Chinese anime fandom to refer to the same character from parallel timelines.
-It can also be used synonymously with the word 'expy' within the English fandom. '异时空同位体' originated from the Light Novel Haruhi Suzumiya.
-Officially, the term has been translated as 'Time-Divergent Variant' in the anime and 'Differential Temporal Variant' in the Light Novel.)) is the most effective way to demonstrate connections within the series.
+In an interview with Den Fami Nico Gamer, the writing team explains that the concept of "expy" is the most effective way to demonstrate connections within the series.
 Through this technique, fans can observe how a single character can explore different possibilities across parallel worlds while each work maintains its own independent identity.
 Genshin Impact, another game developed by miHoYo, also heavily borrows the character designs of the Honkai series, and is thus considered by fans to be a spin-off of the Honkai series.
 This was confirmed by CEO Cai Haoyu in 2021, who named the Honkai Universe as one of the primary reasons for Genshin Impact's development.
 Some character names in Genshin Impact are similar to those in the Honkai series but not exactly the same, and the Chinese and Japanese voice actors are the same as in the Honkai series.
-For example, the appearance of the Raiden Shogun in Genshin Impact is similar to that of Raiden Mei in the Honkai series, though their personalities differ significantly.
+For example, the character Raiden Shogun in Genshin Impact mirrors Raiden Mei in the Honkai series, though their personalities differ significantly.
 Both the Chinese and Japanese voice actors for the two characters are the same: Juhuahua for Chinese and Miyuki Sawashiro for Japanese.